Strategies to reduce emissions in the maritime industry

 By manipulating their shapes, it’s possible to reduce underwater-radiated noise from ships.

+We know from marine biologists that noise levels have been increasing over the last decades and that this noise interferes with marine mammals’ ability to communicate and locate prey.
 I am exploring – along with my colleague Rajeev Jaiman and through partnerships with Seaspan and several local ship design companies – the structural shapes that could be introduced around the engine room to dampen engine noise and minimize the impact of that noise on wildlife.

 Engineering solutions in naval architecture